strategineer/personal-website/content/blog/2023-01-02/index.md

 There's a few different biomes to settle in and each time you start a new settlement you bring a different set of starting workers (of different races with different strengths and weaknesses) and resources which leads to every "run" feeling unique enough to keep you coming back for more.

 As you satisfy the queen's requests during a run, she'll reward you with sets of building blueprints to choose from, each of which convert some resources into other resources at various levels of efficiency.
-For example, a carpenter might produce planks of wood and barrels from wooden logs with a decent conversion rate (5 logs for 1 plank) compared to a lumbermill which might only produce planks of wood but at a great conversion rate (3 logs for 1 plank).
+For example, a carpenter might produce planks of wood and barrels from wooden logs with a decent conversion rate (5 logs for 1 plank) compared to a lumbermill which might ONLY produce planks of wood but at a great conversion rate (3 logs for 1 plank).

 In a sense, Against the Storm is less of a city builder and more of a roguelike Factorio-like game where you're creating and optimizing supply chains based on the resources you find in the surrounding area as well as the buildings you get access to.
 And, it's very good.